UofT-UTSC-CS-sandbox/final-term-project-linkup/README.md

    ```

 4. **Configure the MongoDB connection.** Accessing MongoDB Atlas for Database
-If you need access to the MongoDB Atlas cluster for this project, please follow these steps:

    To gain access to our MongoDB Atlas cluster for this project, please follow these outlined steps:

    1. **Create an Account**:
    - If you do not already have an account, sign up for MongoDB Atlas by visiting the [MongoDB Atlas website](https://www.mongodb.com/atlas).

    2. **Submit Your Account Email**:
    - Please email your MongoDB Atlas account email address to [vaibhav.santhanam@mail.utoronto.ca].
 This step is necessary to proceed with the access grant.

    3. **Await Access Grant**:
    - Once we receive your email, we will proceed to add you to the MongoDB Atlas cluster.
 An email confirmation will be sent once access has been granted.

 5. **Start the application:**